gerardo-orozco/django-localflavor-mx/README.rst

 * forms.MXStateSelect: A ``Select`` widget that uses a list of Mexican states as its choices.

+* forms.MXSocialSecurityNumberField: A field that validates a Mexican Social Security Number(NSS) for *Instituto Mexicano del Seguro Social*.

 * models.MXStateField: A model field that stores the three-letter Mexican state abbreviation in the database.